webprofusion/certify-docs/docs/kb/202109-letsencrypt.md

 e.g. for Java you might use: `keytool -import -alias isrgrootx1 -keystore $JAVA_HOME/jre/lib/security/cacerts -trustcacerts -file isrgrootx1.cer` ([credit](https://community.letsencrypt.org/t/help-thread-for-dst-root-ca-x3-expiration-september-2021/149190/258))

 ## Azure (Application Gateway)
 Ensure that the HTTP settings for back-end hosts are updated with the latest Trusted Root Certificate.
-This can be done by exporting a .CER from the root certificate and then importing via the Azure Portal or via PowerShell.
+Download https://letsencrypt.org/certs/isrgrootx1.pem (same as .cer file) and upload via the Azure Portal or via PowerShell.
 See [Application Gateway Troubleshooting](https://docs.microsoft.com/en-us/azure/application-gateway/application-gateway-backend-health-troubleshooting) for further details.

 ## Other considerations
 ### Export Tasks
-If you use Certify The Web to export certificates to pem files etc (for Apache or other servers), the chain you get in the export will correspond which the chain your server is currently building.
+If you use Certify The Web to export certificates to pem files etc (for Apache or other servers), the chain you get in the export will correspond with the chain your server is currently building.
 The "Preferred Issuer" setting for the certificate authority will have *no effect*, because Windows is overriding the chain.

 ## Further Troubleshooting

 - A registry method to delete the old R3 is [documented here](https://gist.github.com/skusiak/83db2ba2fc1804b89151db01e97bbbec)
-- If your expired chain keeps coming back, moved (or install) the expired `R3 issued by DST Root CA X3` into the Untrusted store using `certlm.msc` (Manage Computer Certificates).
+- If your expired chain keeps coming back, move (or install) the expired `R3 issued by DST Root CA X3` into the Untrusted store using `certlm.msc` (Manage Computer Certificates).
 - Further information and troubleshooting steps are here: https://community.certifytheweb.com/t/upcoming-expiry-of-dst-root-ca-x3-and-r3-intermediate-for-lets-encrypt/1480

 :::tip Licensed Users can contact Certify The Web support